Why choose this course

 - Professionals working in public services, companies and international organisations

 - Representatives of professional translator and interpreter associations

 - Translation and interpreting researchers.

 We offer professionally relevant courses and have forged close links with key stakeholders in the translation industry.
 You can join these bodies as a student and then become a full member after you graduate.
-We are a member of the European Language Industry Association, which gives you the possibility to apply for work placements with its various affiliated companies.
-We are also a member of the Translation Automation User Society, collaborate closely with language services providers, and have an extensive network of visiting professionals, so you will benefit from excellent connections and be taught to industry standards.
+We are a member of the Translation Automation User Society (TAUS), Globalization and Localization Association (GALA), and collaborate closely with language services providers.
+We have an extensive network of visiting professionals, so you will benefit from excellent connections and be taught to industry standards.

 Careers and graduate prospects

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

 Local and international companies from the language industry who have an active interest in Surrey graduates come to our Centre for Translation Studies careers fair, providing a chance for you to engage with them directly and kick-start your career in an informal, friendly atmosphere.